JuanPabloDiaz/doc/_posts/js_mastery-youtube/2023-10-28-full-stack-social-media.md

     export default SignupForm;
     ```

-     3. Modify the `SignupForm.tsx` file to display the form section on the sign up page
+     c.
+Modify the `SignupForm.tsx` file to display the form section on the sign up page

     ```jsx
     import { zodResolver } from "@hookform/resolvers/zod";